GDPR: Clearing out old emails and files

 2. Check Outlook for emails containing information as described above

-Remember most HR information should not be retained locally (See Retention of Staff Records – Guidance for Managers) but if there is something that needs to be kept privately this should be password protected or for the time being kept on a P drive and deleted as soon as it is no longer required.
+Remember most HR information should not be retained locally (See Retention of Staff Records – Guidance for Managers) but if there is something that needs to be kept privately this should be moved to a shared folder and password protected or for the time being kept on a P drive and deleted as soon as it is no longer required.

 3. Check the shared drive, your P and C drives

 Delete files containing information as described above.
 NB You should not be using your C drive in any circumstances as this is susceptible to theft and not automatically backed up like a network drive.